Mass Transit Super Bowl: Meadowlands Rail Line

 The Meadowlands Rail Line is a shuttle service between Secaucus Junction, a major interchange on the Northeast Corridor and Meadowlands Station adjacent to the stadium.
 In anticipation of increased ridership for the Super Bowl, platforms at Secaucus were extended 120 ft to accommodate multi-level 10-car train sets which can handle about 1,400 to 1,800 passengers per trip, moving about 14,000 or 15,000 people an hour.
 Eleven lines of New Jersey Transit Rail Operations and the Metro North Port Jervis Line converge at the station, which is one stop from New York Penn Station, Hoboken Terminal, Newark Penn Station or Broad Street Station.
 While Amtrak does not normally stop at Secaucus, several trains were scheduled to stop there on game day.
-Only ticket-holders and those with a "Fan Pass" reservation for a ticket, can board the Meadowlands train once they have passed a security checkpoint.
+Only ticket-holders and those with a "Fan Pass" reservation for a ticket, could board the Meadowlands train once they have passed a security checkpoint.